-Step Amount Description 4.1.1 \$55 Compliance monitoring charge for consents requiring reporting of commencement and/or completion of works, or for each single minor report due during the current financial year (e.g. CSWA logs, bore logs, pond construction reports, inactive water takes).
-4.1.2 \$335 Discharge permits relating to the disposal of dairy and piggery effluent.
+Step Amount Description 4.1.1 \$60 Compliance monitoring charge for consents requiring reporting of commencement and/or completion of works, or for each single minor report due during the current financial year (e.g. CSWA logs, bore logs, pond construction reports, inactive water takes).
+4.1.2 \$385 Discharge permits relating to the disposal of dairy and piggery effluent.
 The number of inspections are determined in accordance with the individual consents and the likelihood of significant adverse effects from the activity impacting on the environment.
 Consents with higher risk due to poor compliance history, large scale of operation or location relative to sensitive environments may incur more than one inspection a year.
 A minimum of one inspection per dairy effluent discharge permit per year should be expected for all farms.
 Any subsequent inspections may be completed by aerial survey.
 Where significant non-compliance is detected, farms may be re-inspected by ground inspection.
 Cost is per inspection undertaken.
-4.1.3 \$335 Wintering Pads - inspection of operation of wintering pads.
+4.1.3 \$385 Wintering Pads - inspection of operation of wintering pads.
 If the consent covers both wintering pad and dairy shed effluent, both require inspection in any year.
 4.1.4 \$95 Whitebait stands other than the Hollyford and Awarua Rivers.
 4.1.5 \$200 Whitebait stands on the Hollyford and Awarua Rivers.
-4.1.6 \$0.51/m 3 For the supervision, inspection/monitoring and administration of all activities associated with gravel extraction in the beds of rivers.
+4.1.6 \$0.51/m3 For the supervision, inspection/monitoring and administration of all activities associated with gravel extraction in the beds of rivers.
 All charges associated with alluvial gravel extraction which are specified in any inspection/monitoring schedule are recovered via this fee.
-4.1.7 \$310 Additional charge per occasion for following up the non-provision of data or inadequate provision of data by a consent holder in accordance with their consent.
+4.1.7 \$1,000 Additional charge per occasion for following up the non-provision of data or inadequate provision of data by a consent holder in accordance with their consent.
+(This large increase accounts for the fact that it is more economical for the consent holder to be non-compliant than compliant.)
 4.1.8 \$300 For the receipt and processing of irrigation water take information for large volume consents.
 Charges will be applied per consent that requires water take volume data due during the current financial year.

 Step Amount Description 4.1.9 \$55 For the receipt and processing of water take information for small to medium volume consents.
 Charges will be applied per consent that requires water take volume data due during the current financial year.
 4.1.10 \$25 From 2012/13, charge applicable to all current consents for Compliance Division database management.
-4.1.11 \$80 plus Surface water sampling result analysis when combined with a discharge individual permit inspection on the property.
+4.1.11 \$90 plus Surface water sampling result analysis when combined with a discharge individual permit inspection on the property.
 Excludes travel costs and field staff costs, laboratory as these are included in the discharge permit monitoring fee.
 However, fees recoveries are still necessary for preparation, database entries, sample result analysis and letter compilation, plus no samples with inspections.
-4.1.12 \$215 plus Surface water sampling when not combined with an effluent discharge individual consent inspection on the property.
-This charge is per sampling occasion. laboratory fees 4.1.13 \$190 plus Groundwater sampling costs with sample taken. individual laboratory fees 4.1.14 \$155 Groundwater sampling costs with no sample taken.
+4.1.12 \$240 plus Surface water sampling when not combined with an effluent discharge individual consent inspection on the property.
+This charge is per sampling occasion. laboratory fees 4.1.13 \$210 plus Groundwater sampling costs with sample taken. individual laboratory fees 4.1.14 \$175 Groundwater sampling costs with no sample taken.